JBrosDevelopment/Norma/README.md

 return lexerLines;
 ```

-We got the structure down.
-Now, we got to implement the Tokenization part.
+Now that we have the structure down, we can implement the Tokenization part.

-Lets add some functions to check what the current character is.
+Let's add some functions to check what the current character is.

 ```csharp
 internal static bool isWhiteSpace(char c)
 {